mehdi-alouane/js-tldr/public/docs/Array/copyWithin.md

 # Array.prototype.copyWithin()

-The copyWithin() method shallow copies part of an array to another location in the same array and returns it without modifying its length.
+The `copyWithin` method shallow copies part of an `array` to another location in the same array without modifying its length and returns itself.

 ## Syntax